thosgood/this-weeks-finds/markdown/201-250/week205.md

 like "flavor changing" maps - maps from a point of one flavor to a point of some other flavor.

-If we have a homomorphism f: R \to k and a homomorphism from k to some other field k', we can compose them to get a homomorphism f ': R \to k'.
+If we have a homomorphism f\colon  R \to  k and a homomorphism from k to some other field k', we can compose them to get a homomorphism f '\colon  R \to k'.
 So, we're doing some funny sort of geometry where if we have a point mapped into our space, we can convert it into a point of some other flavor, using a "flavor changing" map.